panva/node-oidc-provider/docs/configuration.md

 ## Accounts
 oidc-provider needs to be able to find an account and once found the account needs to have an `accountId` property as well as `claims()` function returning an object with claims that correspond to the claims your issuer supports.
 Tell oidc-provider how to find your account by an ID.
+`#claims()` can also return a Promise later resolved / rejected.

 ```js
 const oidc = new Provider('http://localhost:3000', {